mdr0id/zcash/doc/source/rtd_pages/rtd_docs/development_guidelines.rst

+:orphan:

 .. _development_guidelines:

 Development Guidelines
 ======================

 Code Management
 ---------------

 We achieve our design goals primarily through this codebase as a reference implementation.
-This repository is a fork of `Bitcoin Core`_ as of upstream release 0.11.2 (many later Bitcoin PRs have also been ported to Zcash).
-It implements the `Zcash protocol`_ and a few other distinct features.
+This repository is a fork of `Bitcoin Core <https://github.com/bitcoin/bitcoin>`_ as of upstream release 0.11.2 (many later Bitcoin PRs have also been ported to Zcash).
+It implements the `Zcash protocol <https://github.com/zcash/zips/blob/master/protocol/protocol.pdf>`_ and a few other distinct features.

 `Bitcoin Core`: https://github.com/bitcoin/bitcoin
 `Zcash protocol`: https://github.com/zcash/zips/blob/master/protocol/protocol.pdf